 Reward 4 - Confidence & Anxiety Relief

-People who have had their bad habits for many decades have been in a perpetual state of anxiety and emptiness so their bad habits seems to be the only way to get confidence and a relief from this feeling.
-Our bad habits do not relieve the anxiety in our life, it causes it.
-People without bad habits never feel this insecurity or anxiety to begin with.
+People who have had their bad habits for many decades have been in a perpetual state of anxiety and emptiness so their bad habits seem to be the only way to get confidence and a relief from this feeling.
+Our bad habits do not relieve the anxiety in our lives, it causes it.
+People without bad habits never feel this insecurity or anxiety, to begin with.

 Freedom from the self-loathing and dependency is one of the biggest positive changes people see in their lives when they break their habits.
 They are more relaxed and confident after breaking their bad habits and are better able to deal with their anxieties if it is not gone altogether.